-Michel aplasia also known as complete labyrinthine aplasia (CLA) was first described in 1863.
-It is a congenital abnormality of the inner ear and is characterised by bilateral absence of differentiated inner ear structures (with resultant - and not surprising - anacusis).
-It is thought to result from failure of development of the otic placode.
-It is associated with:
+Michel aplasia, also known as complete labyrinthine aplasia (CLA), is a congenital abnormality of the inner ear and is characterised by bilateral absence of differentiated inner ear structures with resultant anacusis.
+It should not be confused with Michel dysplasia.

 - abnormal development of the skeletal portions of the second arch